cerebro-data/external-docs/Install.md

   - Machine needs to have IAM_CLUSTER credentials.
   - Minimum instance type should be t2.medium

+Network:
+  - We expect full network connectivity between the machines in the cluster and the DeploymentManager machine.

 In addition, you will need to install the Cerebro CLI.
 The machine running the CLI needs to have network access to the DeploymentManager and cluster machines.
 The CLI can be installed on the DeploymentManager or a local development machine.
 To run the CLI